An energy-capacity inequality for Legendrian submanifolds: Proof of Theorem

 Although the continuous function $\varphi$ only is piecewise smooth, such a function is sufficient for our purposes: recall that pseudoholomorphic curves have positive $d(\varphi \eta)$-energy by Lemma \ref{lma:varphienergy}.
 To that end, we must use an admissible almost complex structure in the sense of Section \ref{sec:AdmissibleACS}, which in particular is cylindrical in the complement of the subset $\{\varphi'(r)=0\}$ of the cylindrical ends.

-We will use $d(\varphi \eta)$-energy (resp.~$d\eta$-energy), that is the $\mathfrak{a}_\varphi$-action (resp.~$\mathfrak{a}$-action) of Floer generators, in order to obstruct the existence of certain pseudoholomorphic curves when we prove Lemma \ref{lma:cone} and Proposition \ref{prp:refinedinvariance}.
+We will use $d(\varphi \eta)$-energy (resp.~$d\eta$-energy) and the $\mathfrak{a}_\varphi$-action (resp.~$\mathfrak{a}$-action) of Floer generators, in order to obstruct the existence of certain pseudoholomorphic curves when we prove Lemma \ref{lma:cone} and Proposition \ref{prp:refinedinvariance}.